Musical theatre: Film and TV musicals

 Dove Cameron has starred in such TV musicals as Descendants, Hairspray Live! and Schmigadoon!

 In 2013, NBC began a series of live television broadcasts of musicals with The Sound of Music Live!
 Although the production received mixed reviews, it was a ratings success.
 Further broadcasts have included Peter Pan Live!
 (NBC 2014), The Wiz Live!
 (NBC 2015), a UK broadcast, The Sound of Music Live (ITV 2015) Grease: Live (Fox 2016), Hairspray Live!
 (NBC, 2016), A Christmas Story Live!
 (Fox, 2017), and Rent: Live (Fox 2019).

 Some television shows have set episodes as a musical.
-Examples include episodes of Ally McBeal, Xena: Warrior Princess ("The Bitter Suite" and "Lyre, Lyre, Heart's On Fire"), Psych ("Psych: The Musical"), Buffy the Vampire Slayer ("Once More, with Feeling"), That's So Raven, Daria, Dexter's Laboratory, The Powerpuff Girls, The Flash, Once Upon a Time, Oz, Scrubs (one episode was written by the creators of Avenue Q), Batman: The Brave and the Bold ("Mayhem of the Music Meister") and That '70s Show (the 100th episode, "That '70s Musical").
+Examples include episodes of Ally McBeal, Xena: Warrior Princess ("The Bitter Suite" and "Lyre, Lyre, Heart's On Fire"), Psych ("Psych: The Musical"), Buffy the Vampire Slayer ("Once More, with Feeling"), That's So Raven, Daria, Dexter's Laboratory, The Powerpuff Girls, The Flash, Once Upon a Time, Oz, Scrubs (one episode was written by the creators of Avenue Q), Batman: The Brave and the Bold and That '70s Show (the 100th episode, "That '70s Musical").
 Others have included scenes where characters suddenly begin singing and dancing in a musical-theatre style during an episode, such as in several episodes of The Simpsons, 30 Rock, Hannah Montana, South Park, Bob's Burgers and Family Guy.
 Television series that have extensively used the musical format have included Cop Rock, Flight of the Conchords, Glee, Smash and Crazy Ex-Girlfriend.

 There have also been musicals made for the internet, including Dr. Horrible's Sing-Along Blog, about a low-rent super-villain played by Neil Patrick Harris.
 It was written during the WGA writer's strike.
 Since 2006, reality TV shows have been used to help market musical revivals by holding a talent competition to cast (usually female) leads.
 Examples of these are How Do You Solve a Problem like Maria?, Grease: You're the One That I Want!, Any Dream Will Do, Legally Blonde: The Musical – The Search for Elle Woods, I'd Do Anything and Over the Rainbow.
 In 2021, Schmigadoon! was a parody of, and homage to, Golden Age musicals of the 1940s and 1950s.